freifunk-gluon/gluon/docs/user/site.rst

       }

 roles : optional
     Optional role definitions.
-With this nodes will announce their role inside the mesh.
+Nodes will announce their role inside the mesh.
-    In the backend this adds the facility to distinguish between normal, backbone and service nodes or even gateways (if they advertise the role, also).
+    This will allow in the backend to distinguish between normal, backbone and service nodes or even gateways (if they advertise that role).
 It is up to the community which roles to define.
 See the section below as an example.
     ``default`` takes the default role which is set initially.
 This value should be part of ``list``.
 If you want node owners to change the role via config mode add